telerik/blazor-docs/components/colorpalette/overview.md

 ## Creating Blazor RadioGroup

-1. Add the `<TelerikColorPalette>` tag to add the component to your razor page.
+1. Add the `<TelerikColorPalette>` tag to a Razor file.

-1. Set the `Value` parameter to the `string` you want to get out of it.
+1. Set the `Value` parameter to a `string` object.
 It supports one-way and two-way binding.

 >caption Basic color palette with two-way value binding and a default predefined palette.